TristanJumeaux/blog/hermit/content/posts/deploying-blog.md

 ## Introduction

 This blog post will explain you quickly how I deployed this website powered by Hugo and hosted by AWS.  <br  />

+First of all, I have created this blog as a student.
+Hence, I am aware that every isn't perfect.
+Feel free to give me any tips or potential improvements.<br  />

-It is composed of an introduction to Hugo and an explanation of the AWS process.  <br  />
+This post is composed of an introduction to Hugo and an explanation of the AWS process.  <br  />
 The goal is to regroup the resources that helped me building it.
 You will find many redirection to official tutorials.
 Let's start by exploring Hugo.